 “Our typical customers are guys 25-45 who are seeking contemporary, business casual looks,” Lee said.
 “Our selection of denim, blazers, and shirts appeals to local tastes.”

 But as a men’s clothing store owner, Lee has a hand in shaping local tastes.
 When selecting items to stock, he considers current fashion trends, but ultimately, he relies on his personal fashion sense and knowledge of his customer base.

 “We carry major brands such as Billy Reid and Rag & Bone because they are high-quality and popular,” Lee said.
 “But when I’m shopping for merchandise, I usually go with my gut,” Lee said.

 During our conversation, I decided to test his gut.
 I pretended to be a customer who needed an outfit to impress a date.
 I told him that I was taking her to a nice restaurant and later we’d go to a trendy bar for drinks.
-Lee thought about the situation for a moment and selected dark jeans, a button-down shirt, casual blazer, and simple white sneakers.
+Lee thought about the situation for a moment and selected dark jeans, a button-down shirt, a casual blazer, and simple white sneakers.
 I gave him a thumbs up.

 In addition to being a salesperson, Lee is also an advisor, consultant, and mentor.
-Many guys walk into the shop clueless about fashion and need help putting together and outfit.
+Many guys walk into the shop clueless about fashion and need help putting together an outfit.
 Lee is quick to share his knowledge and help guys choose clothing that makes them look great.

 “The number one thing that guys should focus on is fit,” Lee said.
 “Guys in this town wear clothes that are too baggy.
 If they are not satisfied with their bodies, they usually wear clothing that is too big.
 Unfortunately, that only makes them look bigger.
 Wearing clothes that actually fit has a slimming effect.”